fragcolor-xyz/shards-examples/tutorials/snake/steps/step-2.md

     2. [`(->)`](https://docs.fragcolor.xyz/functions/misc/#shard-container) is a shard container that will group and execute its inner shard(s) in order.
     3. `(|)` is an alias for [`(Sub)`](https://docs.fragcolor.xyz/shards/General/Sub/).
 It allows reusing the same input across a sequence of shards.
     4. [`(Take)`](https://docs.fragcolor.xyz/shards/General/Take/) returns the value from a sequence at a given index (starting at `0`).
-    5. `>=` is an alias for the shard [`(Set)`](https://docs.fragcolor.xyz/shards/General/Set/) which saves the output of ashard into a context variable.
+    5. `>=` is an alias for the shard [`(Set)`](https://docs.fragcolor.xyz/shards/General/Set/) which saves the output of a shard into a context variable.
-    6. [`(Math.Multiply)`](https://docs.fragcolor.xyz/shards/Math/Multiply/) multiplies its input (written to the left of theshard) with a given value (written to the right of theshard and enclosed within it’s brackets) and outputs the result.
+    6. [`(Math.Multiply)`](https://docs.fragcolor.xyz/shards/Math/Multiply/) multiplies its input (written to the left of the shard) with a given value (written to the right of the shard and enclosed within its brackets) and outputs the result.
     7. [`(Math.Add)`](https://docs.fragcolor.xyz/shards/Math/Add/) adds a value to its input and outputs the result.

     ??? note
-        Because defn expects a single "value" (called function return value) after the function name and the list of parameters, and our function’s logic (function body) contains multiple shards, a (->) shard is required  used required  to group these several shards together in a single (return) shard .
-Since this is a common situation with `(defn)` function shards, a convenient alternative is to use  [`(defshards)`](https://docs.fragcolor.xyz/functions/macros/#defshards) instead.
+        Because defn expects a single "value" (called function return value) after the function name and the list of parameters, and our function’s logic (function body) contains multiple shards, a `(->)` shard is required to group these shards in a single (return) shard.
+Since this is a common situation with `(defn)` function, a convenient alternative is to use [`(defshards)`](https://docs.fragcolor.xyz/functions/macros/#defshards) instead.
 A `(defshards)` behaves exactly like a function (including the ability to accept input parameters) but can contain multiple shards in its body.
-These multiple shards are executed in the order that they appear and `(defshards)` return value is the output of the last shard in its body. .
+These multiple shards are executed in the order that they appear and the `(defshards)` return value is the output of the last shard in its body.

         ```clojure linenums="1"
         (defshards get-index []